 An undergraduate senior may, with the permission of his or her home college and the department offering the course, register for a 5000 or higher-level graduate course if the student has a B (3.000) or higher overall grade point average.
-To register for a graduate course, the undergraduate student must complete the Permission to Enroll in a Graduate School of Management Course form, available online at business.marquette.edu/academics/forms.
+To register for a graduate course, the undergraduate student must complete the Permission to Enroll in a Graduate School of Management Course form, available on the Graduate School of Management forms website.
 Once all signatures of approval have been obtained and the student has received the permission number from the Graduate School of Management, the student must then register for the course online through CheckMarq.
 Graduate level courses begin at 5000.
 Cross listed courses starting in the 4000 series are undergraduate courses and under no circumstances apply toward graduate credit.
 The course cannot be taken under the CR/NC or S/U option.
 Consent must be obtained and the registration posted to the student records prior to the start of the course.
 A change will not be applied to a student records after the close of late registration, whether moving to or from graduate level class.

 Core and Elective Core Course Waivers

-Graduate School of Management M.B.A. students are eligible to be waived from a core or elective core course if all of the following are met: a) they request the waiver in writing, b) have an undergraduate or graduate major from an accredited school in the academic area requesting to be waived from within the last 5 years, and c) professional experience in the area.
-The form to request a core or elective core waiver is posted on the GSM website at business.marquette.edu/academics/forms.
+Graduate School of Management M.B.A. students are eligible to be waived from a core or elective core course if all of the following are met: a) they request the waiver in writing, b) have an undergraduate or graduate major from an accredited school in the academic area requesting to be waived from within the last 5 years, or provide a copy of certification for successful completion of the Chartered Financial Analyst (CFA) for FINA 6100 waiver or Certified Public Accountant (CPA) for ACCO 6100 waiver, and c) professional experience in the area.
+The form to request a core or elective core waiver is posted on the Graduate School of Management forms website.

 To fulfill the waiver, the student must take an elective or elective core in the area of the waiver (i.e., a student waived from the core course MARK 6100 Marketing Management, must take an elective or elective core in the area of Marketing, such as Marketing Ethics.)
 A student that takes the elective or elective core course within the required number of electives of the program does not need to replace the three credits of the core course and reduces the total number of credits required to complete the M.B.A. program.
 If a student has taken all of their electives in another academic areas and still needs to fulfill the required elective in the core course area, the student will be required to take an additional elective to fulfill the waiver.